The Bronx: New York City expands

 The Bronx was a mostly rural area for many generations, with small farms supplying the city markets.
-In the late 19th century, however, it grew into a railroad suburb.
+In the late 19th century, it grew into a railroad suburb.
 Faster transportation enabled rapid population growth in the late 19th century, involving the move from horse-drawn street cars to elevated railways and the subway system, which linked to Manhattan in 1904.

-The South Bronx was a manufacturing center for many years and was noted as a center of piano manufacturing in the early part of the 20th century.
+The South Bronx was a manufacturing center for many years, and was noted as a center of piano manufacturing in the early part of the 20th century.
 In 1919, the Bronx was the site of 63 piano factories employing more than 5,000 workers.

 At the end of World War I, the Bronx hosted the rather small 1918 World's Fair at 177th Street and DeVoe Avenue.

 The Bronx underwent rapid urban growth after World War I. Extensions of the New York City Subway contributed to the increase in population as thousands of immigrants came to the Bronx, resulting in a major boom in residential construction.
 Among these groups, many Irish Americans, Italian Americans, and especially Jewish Americans settled here.
-In addition, French, German, Polish, and other immigrants moved into the borough.
+French, German, Polish, and other immigrants moved into the borough.
 As evidence of the change in population, by 1937, 592,185 Jews lived in the Bronx (43.9% of the borough's population), while only 54,000 Jews lived in the borough in 2011.
 Many synagogues still stand in the Bronx, but most have been converted to other uses.